eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		associated with this row for that column
 		\cite{WikipediaContributors2018a15}.
-		* A **relvar**, or relation variable, is a variable that is assigned a relation and what
+		* A **relvar**, or relation variable, is a variable that is assigned a relation and "the relation itself"
-			\cite{WikipediaContributors2017a7}
+			\cite{WikipediaContributors2017a7}.
 	- Each column of a row/table requires data value(s) of a specific data type \cite{WikipediaContributors2018a15}.
 + A **record** (or **structure**, **struct**, or **compound data**)